Changissnz/nu_merchant_principal/README.md

 An ill-prepared opposition that is positionally scattered across a field does have a greater chance of repelling if not defeating the physically cyclical offendor.
+But the greater chance is greater not necessarily in the absolute, but as a relative to the lone chance.
 This is simply due to the "many heads" the opposition has.
 The physically cyclical offendor that is effective takes at most two attempts to defeat opposition at a position.
 With one "head" down, there are that "many heads" minus one left.
+One aspect the physically cyclical offendor relies on, for effectiveness, besides from greater mobility and immediate lethality is the <ins>false-retreat</ins>, a technique made convenient by the cyclical nature of travel they take.
+The false-retreat fools the opposition into believing that they have successfully warded off the physically cyclical offendor.
+Here is an example of a prideful remark, spoken too early, from a spectator of a false-retreat: "look at the deserters, the cowards flee away, the disgrace that they are".